octet-stream/apollo-link-form-data/readme.md

 ## Usage

-Import and initialize in just two lines:
+Import and initialize with just two lines:

 ```js
 import {createFormDataLink} from "apollo-link-form-data"